Die Welt: «...grandioses Abendkonzert des Pianisten Andrea Lucchesini...».

 Equally appreciated is Lucchesini’s live recording of Beethoven’s complete cycle 32 sonatas for Stradivarius.
 The collective work obtained the recognition of "CD of the month" by the prestigious German magazine “Fonoforum” in August, 2004.

 In recent years, Lucchesini has enthusiastically immersed himself in the Schubertian repertoire, starting with the recording of the improvisers, in an AVIE Records CD accepted by the applause of international critics;

 In 2018 the German label AUDITE releases the new recording of Andrea Lucchesini: Dialogues, with music of Scarlatti/Berio, Schubert/Widmann: different musical eras face one another in a dialogue which rises more affinities than ever thought.

 In Fall 2018 Lucchesini will present partially this program in New York and in Vancouver

-Since 1990, the pianist has dedicated his attention to chamber music as well, including in particular a close collaboration (performing and recording) with cellist Mario Brunello and Quartetto di Cremona, and exploring various formations in chamber music repertoire.
+Since 1990, the pianist has dedicated his attention to chamber music as well, including in particular a close collaboration (performing and recording) with cellist Mario Brunello and exploring various formations in chamber music repertoire.